Deses/apcupsd-cgi-json/README.md

     sudo apt install apcupsd-cgi
     ```

-2. Edit the file where the monitored devices are saved:
+2. Edit the file where the monitored devices are saved.
+You might have one monitor already set on 127.0.0.1:

     `nano /etc/apcupsd/hosts.conf`